zype/zype.github.io/platform_docs/plans.md

 <hr id="1">

 ## Connecting Stripe
-Before creating a plan, you need to link your Stripe Account to the Zype Platform To link your Stripe Account, navigate in the Zype Platform to settings and enter your Stripe Secret Key.
+Before creating a plan, you will need to link your Stripe Account to the Zype Platform.
+In the Zype Platform, navigate to settings and enter your Stripe Secret Key.
 Your Stripe Secret Key can be found under your Stripe [account settings](https://dashboard.stripe.com/account/apikeys).

 ![stripe settings](http://i.imgur.com/ho1jPpL.png)